paracrawl/multilingual-ted/README.md

 # Multilingual TED sets
 These are self-crawled sets from [TED Talks](https://ted2srt.org/) automatically aligned and non-multilingual sentences filtered-out.

-**WARNING**: recently discovered that QED corpus containes TED Talks sentences until 2014.
+**WARNING**: recently discovered that QED corpus has TED Talks sentences until 2014.
 These sets contain more recent talks but also includes before 2014, so be cautious because there can be a lot of overlap.

 ## How it is build
 The datas has been extracted from 113 talks common to a certain amount of languages.